 Is identified and marketed as a Vehicle Mounted Forklift by the Forklift manufacturer.

+"Zero-Emission” means zero exhaust emissions of any criteria pollutant (or precursor pollutant), toxic pollutant, or GHG under any possible operational modes or conditions.

-“Zero-Emission Forklift” or “ZEF” means a Forklift that uses fuel-cell-electric, battery-electric, or other zero-emission powertrain technology that meets the zero-emission standards set forth in Title 13, California Code of Regulations, Section 2433, last amended [INSERT AMENDMENT DATE], as the only source of power for operational propulsion and work.
-For the purposes of this Regulation, this term does not include Pallet Jacks.NOTE: Authority cited: Sections 39600, 39601, 43101, 43102, 43013, 43018, 43151, 43152, 43153, and 43205.5, Health and Safety Code.
+“Zero-Emission Forklift” or “ZEF” means a Forklift whose operation results in zero exhaust emissions of any criteria pollutant (or precursor pollutant) or GHG under any possible operational modes or conditions, which may include the use of fuel-cell-electric, battery-electric, or other zero-emission powertrain technology.

+NOTE: Authority cited: Sections 39600, 39601, 43101, 43102, 43013, 43018, 43151, 43152, 43153, and 43205.5, Health and Safety Code.
 Reference: Section 43150, Health and Safety Code.

 § 3002.
 Fleet Operator Requirements.

-Starting January 1, 2026, a Fleet Operator shall not acquire or take possession of a new or used 2026 or subsequent MY LSI Forklift or a new 2025 or previous MY LSI Forklift at a location in California unless:
+Starting January 1, 2026, a Fleet Operator shall not acquire or take possession of an LSI Forklift at a location in California unless:

+The Forklift is a used 2025 or previous MY LSI Forklift that has not yet been phased out according to the applicable Phase-Out Schedules set forth in Section 3006(d);

+The date is prior to January 1, 2027, and the Forklift is a new 2025 MY LSI Forklift;

-The date is prior to January 1, 2038 and the Forklift is a 2026 through 2028 MY Class V Forklift rented from a Rental Agency for operation;
+The date is prior to January 1, 2038, and the Forklift is a 2026 through 2028 MY Class V Forklift rented from a Rental Agency for operation;

-The Forklift is a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds that the Fleet Operator has reported to the Executive Officer in accordance with Section 3009(h); or
+The Forklift is a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds that the Fleet Operator has reported to the Executive Officer in accordance with Section 3009(h), Heavy Class V LSI Forklift Reporting;

+The Forklift is being acquired to be operated as a Dedicated Emergency Forklift pursuant to Section 3007(a)(2), to be solely operated on San Nicolas and San Clemente Islands pursuant to Section 3007(a)(5), or to be operated as an In-Field Forklift pursuant to Section 3007(a)(6); or

-The Forklift is exempt pursuant to Section 3007(a)(2).
+The Forklift is being acquired pursuant to Section 3007(b)(5), Replacement of LSI Forklifts Covered By an Operational Extension or an Infrastructure Site Electrification Delay Extension.

-Starting January 1, 2026, a Fleet Operator shall not possess, operate, or allow the operation of, an LSI Forklift in California unless:
+Starting January 1, 2026, a Fleet Operator shall not possess, operate, or allow the operation of an LSI Forklift in California unless:

-The Forklift is a 2025 or previous MY Forklift, the Forklift has not yet been phased out according to the Phase-Out Schedules set forth in Section 3006(d), and the Fleet Operator is in compliance with all other applicable provisions of the Fleet Phase-Out Provisions set forth in Section 3006;
+The Forklift is a 2025 or previous MY Forklift, the Forklift has not yet been phased out according to the Phase-Out Schedules set forth in Section 3006(d), and the Fleet Operator is in compliance with all other applicable provisions of the Fleet Phase-Out Provisions set forth in Section 3006, Fleet Phase-Out Provisions for Fleet Operators and Rental Agencies;

 The date is prior to January 1, 2038, and the Forklift is a 2026 through 2028 MY Class V Forklift rented from a Rental Agency;

-The Forklift is a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds that the Fleet Operator has reported to the Executive Officer in accordance with Section 3009(h);
+The Forklift is a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds that the Fleet Operator has reported to the Executive Officer in accordance with Section 3009(h), Heavy Class V LSI Forklift Reporting;

-The Forklift is exempt pursuant to Section 3007(a)(1), 3007(a)(2), or 3007(a)(3); or
+The Forklift is exempt pursuant to Section 3007(a)(1), Low-Use LSI Forklift Exemption; 3007(a)(2), Dedicated Emergency Forklift Exemption; 3007(a)(3), Temporary Storage of Non-Compliant LSI Forklifts Awaiting Sale, Scrap, or Relocation; Section 3007(a)(5), San Nicolas and San Clemente Islands Exemption; or Section 3007(a)(6), In-Field Forklift Exemption; or

-The Forklift is included in an extension granted pursuant to Section 3007(b).
+The Forklift is included in an extension granted pursuant to Section 3007(b), Extensions.

 NOTE: Authority cited: Sections 39600, 39601, 43101, 43102, 43013, 43018, 43151, 43152, 43153, and 43205.5, Health and Safety Code.
 Reference: Section 43150, Health and Safety Code.